smach/R4JournalismBook/docs/Updates.md

 After submitting the manuscript to my publisher, Wikipedia changed the format of their list of U.S. cities.
 I suggest not using code that tries to import a table from _https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population_.
 Instead, import from a copy of the older file I posted at [http://bit.ly/WikiCityList](http://bit.ly/WikiCityList).
 Instructions on how to do this are also in this section of the book.

+## Chapter 6

+### Additional resources

+After the book was published, I discovered the paletteer package.
+It  pulls together numerous other additional palettes for ggplot2 from dozens of other packages including dutchmasters, ggthemes, RolorBrewer, Redmonder, and viridis.
+Available on GitHub: [https://github.com/EmilHvitfeldt/paletteer](https://github.com/EmilHvitfeldt/paletteer).

 ## Chapter 17

 Resources of possible interest that are not included in the book, either to save space or they weren't available when I turned in my manuscript:

 ### 17.3 Tutorials

+**General**

+R Programming at the Urban Institute -- This guide features useful explainers with examples and code for ggplot2 visualizations, maps, and code optimization as well as basics. [https://ui-research.github.io/r-at-urban/index.html](https://ui-research.github.io/r-at-urban/index.html)

 **Text analysis**